DETAILED ACTION

 However, You teaches:

-the intention of the autonomous driving device to perform the vehicle control causing the satisfaction of the first operating condition is an intention of steering for lane change (determine driver continuously applies a steering force to change lanes, see at least [0106])
+in the determination of whether the received driving signal is one of the specific driving signals, i) the vehicle control that causes the first operating condition is a vehicle control of steering for lane change (determine driver continuously applies a steering force to change lanes, see at least [0106])

 It would have been obvious for one of ordinary skill in the art before the effective filing date of the claimed invention to have modified the lane assistance disclosed by Zhu by adding the steering control device taught by You with a reasonable expectation of success.
 One of ordinary skill in the art would have been motivated to make this modification “for preventing a collision with another vehicle and warning of danger when a lane is changed” (see [0004]).